Amalgam Why We Choose Not To Use It

 The nervous system is more sensitive to mercury toxicity than any other organ in the body.
 Mercury in the central nervous system (CNS) causes psychological, neurological, and immunological problems in humans.
 Mercury bonds very firmly to structures in the CNS through its affinity for sulfhydryl-groups on amino acids.
 Other studies have shown that mercury is taken up in the periphery by all nerve endings and rapidly transported inside the nerves (axonal transport) to the spinal cord and brainstem.
 (The mouth contains a rich network of nerves and blood supply vessels).
 Unless actively removed, mercury has an extremely long half-life of somewhere between 15 and 30 years in the CNS.
 That means it takes 15 to 30 years for half the mercury to be released from the CNS and another 15 to 30 years for half of the remaining half and so on.

-Mercury exposure has also been associated heart and cardiovascular conditions.
+Mercury exposure has also been associated with heart and cardiovascular conditions.

 Systemic Mercury Elimination